 - Health & safety and risk management

 - Research ethics

-- Research data management
+- Research governance and data management

 - Intellectual property

 - IT acceptable use

 - Staff welfare and dignity at work

-PGR10.1.2R For postgraduate research projects at UWE the designated project manager is the Director of Studies who is responsible for ensuring that the project is carried out in line with the University's Code of Good Research Conduct, and that the PGR is given effective induction, training, support and monitoring to assure good research practice (see also Code of Good Research Conduct, annex 1, research role definitions).
+PGR10.1.2R For postgraduate research projects at UWE the designated project manager is the Director of Studies who is responsible for ensuring that the project is carried out in line with the University's Code of Good Research Conduct, and meets the University's requirements for research governance, data management and ethical approval where appropriate.
+It is the responsibility of the Director of Studies, and where appropriate other named supervisors, to ensure that the postgraduate researcher is given effective induction, training, support and monitoring to assure good research practice (see also Code of Good Research Conduct, annex 1, research role definitions).